SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/security-analytics.md

 ---
 id: security-analytics
-title: Security Analytics App
+title: Sumo Logic Security Analytics App
 ---

 This App is available for Sumo Logic Enterprise Security and Enterprise Suite accounts only.
-It requires a **paid **Professional Services contract to install and configure.
+It requires a **paid** Professional Services contract to install and configure.
 You may upgrade your account at any time.
 If you'd like more information on this App, you can [request](https://help.sumologic.com/07Sumo-Logic-Apps/26Apps_for_Sumo/Request_Enterprise_Apps) it by clicking the **Request **button in the Apps section in the Library.
 A Sumo Logic sales representative will contact you to discuss Professional Services pricing options.

 The Sumo Logic App for Security Analytics provides Dashboards that allow you to easily see and manage your system's status, including a security operations overview, network, system and change, user monitoring, and vulnerabilities on endpoints.
 This data is collected from your Collectors and Sources,.​